Sustainable Agriculture Institute

 Our company has the right to monitor and archive corporate emails.

-Appropriate use of corporate email
+Appropriate use of the corporate email

 Employees are allowed to use their corporate email for work-related purposes without limitations.